 Resume Worded gives you instant tailored feedback on your resume and LinkedIn profile.
 Sign up with your Georgetown email address to get access.

 Federal resumes vary in significant ways from private sector resumes.
 For instance, federal resumes are usually longer, as long as two-to-five pages for college students and young alumni.
-Check out our federal resume page to learn more about formatting content and editing federal resumes.
+Check out our federal resume tips (PDF) to learn more about formatting content and editing federal resumes.
 You’ll also find sample federal resumes at Resume Place.

 Military to Civilian Translation Tools

 One of the challenges you may face in writing your resume is how to translate your military experience into terms a civilian employer will understand.
 These tools can help you translate your military experience for civilians.